DEV-learn-co-students/angular-ng-model-options-readme-seiji-batch-002/README.md

 <input ng-model="ctrl.search" ng-model-options="{updateOn: 'blur'}" />
 ```

-This will only update `ctrl.search` when the user exists the input.
+This will only update `ctrl.search` when the user exits the input.

 ### debounce